spirosikmd/angular-paylogic/README.md

 });
 ```

-There is a more [detaied example](https://github.com/spirosikmd/angular-pta/blob/master/demo.html) that uses this
+There is a more [detailed example](https://github.com/spirosikmd/angular-pta/blob/master/demo.html) that goes through a
-service to go through a complete buying process.
+complete buying process.